AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-inlinezoom-viewer-about/c-html5-inlinezoom-viewer-customizingviewer/r-html5-inlinezoom-viewer-customize-inlinezoomview.md

 ---
 description: The main view consists of the static image, the zoomed image shown in the flyout view on top of the static image, and the tip message shown on top of static image.
-seo-description: The main view consists of the static image, the zoomed image shown in the flyout view on top of the static image, and the tip message shown on top of static image.
-seo-title: Flyout zoom view

 solution: Experience Manager
 title: Flyout zoom view
-uuid: a918c775-a36a-44e8-9ca4-90cb8f5c3a5e

 feature: Dynamic Media Classic,Viewers,SDK/API,Inline Zoom
 role: Developer,Business Practitioner
 ---